sunriseJS/sunriseJS.github.io/srfnfunctions.md

 The variable that is passed into the functions that are declared in ```game = {}``` well be named ```scope```here.
 ## Group system

 Groups in sunriseJS are mainly used to draw images on the canvas and for the collision detection.
-Other that that you are wellcome to add new functionlity to anhance the way groups are used.
+Other that that you are wellcome to add new functionllity to anhance the way groups are used.